Arcadio Maxílom: The curious "carabao lawsuits"

 When Maxílom was campaigning in Cebu City, the American-installed municipal president of Tuburan, Bonifacio Alburo, conspiring with Felix Estrella and several others with the help of Lt.
 McCarthy and American constables by means of force and intimidation, took the carabaos from the hacienda of the general, while both his wife and the latter's father were defenseless against the perpetrators.

 Upon returning home after imprisonment in 1902, he filed a case of conspiracy against the ones responsible for taking his carabaos.
 Maxílom won in the lower court, with defendants Demetrio Ouano, Felix Estrella, Severino Mercado, and Julio Villarin were ordered to pay ₱775 for the value of the carabaos.

 The defendants then later appealed their cases and were represented by Boholano lawyer José A. Clarín to the Supreme Court, while Maxílom was represented by an American lawyer named Martin M. Levering.
 The majority of the members of the Court during this time were Americans and decided the case en banc, reversing the decision of the lower court and acquitted all of the defendants of conspiracy, thus the general lost the case.
 The decision was made on December 4, 1908 and written by Associate Justice Willard.

 The Court dismissed the testimony of witness Basilio Piala for Maxílom that he saw the general's carabaos in possession of Ouano.
 The Court also declared the testimonies of Felix Abaquita and Julio Villarin against the defendants as hearsay and were not given credence.

+The Tabotabo estate dispute

+In addition to the carabao lawsuits, Maxílom was involved in another notable civil case against Gaudencio Tabotabo, the executor of the estate of his stepfather Diego Tabotabo.
+This dispute, G.R.
+No. L-3505, decided by the Philippine Supreme Court on December 20, 1907, revolved around a claim of indebtedness against the estate stemming from an unsettled account dated March 18, 1899, between Maxílom and his already-deceased stepbrother Fausto Tabotabo, amounting to 1,062.37 pesos in Mexican currency.

+Maxílom presented evidence of the debt, which was initially allowed by estate commissioners and affirmed by the Court of First Instance of Cebu.
+However, on appeal, the Supreme Court, in a decision penned by Justice Willard, reversed the ruling and remanded for a new trial.
+The key issue was the inadmissibility of Maxílom's own testimony under Section 383, Paragraph 7 of the Code of Procedure in Civil Actions, which prohibited parties from testifying about facts predating the deceased's death in claims against estates to prevent potential fraud.
+The Court dismissed arguments on prescription as not raised below but ordered a retrial, allowing Maxílom to prove his claim through other evidence.